 Crowns provide support for damaged teeth

 From a functional standpoint, dental crowns are highly effective in strengthening and supporting misshapen or badly broken teeth.
 Dental crowns can truly work to preserve the functionality of the teeth so that you don’t encounter any problems with your bite or chewing down the road.

 Extreme tooth decay can not only pose a problem for the effected tooth, but for the rest of your mouth if not properly treated.
 Dental crowns that are placed over highly-decayed teeth can work to prevent infection that might otherwise result from bacteria seeping into cracked or damaged teeth.

 Crowns are a long-term solution

 Dental crowns are considered by dentists to be one of the most effective treatments for patients on a long-term basis.
-Most dental crowns are able to last for2o to 30 years, which means that once yours is put in place, you won’t have to worry about it for a fairly long time.
+Most dental crowns are able to last long time with proper oral hygiene.

 Crowns look completely natural

 Thanks to the materials involved in their fabrication, dental crowns offer a natural look that mimics that of regular, healthy teeth.
 In other words, nobody is going to be able to tell the difference between your crowns and your original teeth.